ppy/osu-wiki/news/2021/2021-06-05-new-featured-artist-love-solfege.md

 **10** songs are up for grabs from [**love solfege**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/171), each exemplifying their classically inspired style in a way that perfectly suits osu! mapping.
 Grab 'em while you can (which is forever, by the way).

 Although they've technically been part of the osu! world since 2011 through the beatmap [*arabesque of dif.*](https://osu.ppy.sh/beatmapsets/22742), **love solfege** didn't truly catch the community's eye until mid-2020 via [*Vanity Clock*](https://osu.ppy.sh/beatmapsets/609057).
-See what all the fuss is about through a combo video of [Vaxei](https://osu.ppy.sh/users/4787150)'s No Mod and Double Time scores, then listen to the rest of the previews below:
+See what all the fuss is about through a combo video of ::Vaxei::{ user-id=4787150 }'s No Mod and Double Time scores, then listen to the rest of the previews below:

 <div align="center">
     <video width="90%" controls>